Overview

 - **Default to `context_query` for natural-language questions.** It runs the full managed runtime, including discovery, execution, grounding, and optional chart/artifact generation.
 Omit `toolIds` for Auto Mode discovery and selection.

-- **Do not run repeated `context_discover` calls before a normal question.** Use `context_discover` first only when you need to inspect available tools, prices, or method schemas, or when you plan to pin tools.
+- **Do not run `context_discover` before a normal question.** Use `context_discover` first only when you need to inspect available tools, prices, or method schemas, or when the user explicitly asks to pin tools.

 - **Use `context_discover` + `context_execute` only for direct execution.** This path is for exact method calls with explicit arguments and spend control.
 Use methods returned by `context_discover` with `mode: "execute"`; do not copy method names from `context_query` grounding into `context_execute`.

-- **After a successful `context_query`, stop and answer from the result** unless the user explicitly asks for raw verification, the result is missing a required fact, or the result is a `capability_miss`.
+- **After a successful `context_query`, stop and answer from the result** unless the user explicitly asks for raw verification, the result is missing a required fact/artifact, or the result is a `capability_miss`.

 ## context_query: answer vs evidence